MitrahSoft/lucee-cfpdfform/README.md

 ## Installation
-- Save to Lucee context directory
+- Download the `.lex` file from the repository directory [`/lucee-cfpdfform/target/`](https://github.com/MitrahSoft/lucee-cfpdfform/tree/master/target)
+- Then either:
+  - Copy the `.lex` file into the `deploy` directory for either the server, `WEB-INF/lucee-server/deploy/`, or the web context, `WEB-INF/lucee-context/deploy/`
+  - ...or...
+  - Open the the Lucee Administrator for the server or web context.
+Navigate to `Extension > Applications > Upload new extension (experimental)` and upload the selected `.lex` file.
+Ignore the note `Extension zip file` as a `.lex` file is just a renamed `.zip` file.
-- you will need to restart Lucee when you have added these files (and after editting a tag)
+- It is not necessary to restart Lucee after you have added this extension.

 # **Sample usage**
 ````cfml